A Beginner’s Guide To The Best Home Loan In Singapore This 2022

 1. Maybank

-Maybank offers loans with competitive interests that start to increase after 1-3 years.
+Maybank offers mortgage loan options with competitive interests that start to increase after 1-3 years.
 This makes it a great option for people who are planning to refinance their loan after some time.
-Keep in mind that despite the competitive starting interest rates of Maybank’s fixed and floating loans, it can still get expensive because of its lock-in period.
+Keep in mind that despite the competitive starting interest rates of Maybank’s fixed and floating loans, this best mortgage loan Singapore can still get expensive because of its lock-in period.

 This financial institution’s introductory rates for BTO loans also have the same set-up, which means that while it has a competitive housing loan interest rate in the first year, it becomes less competitive in the succeeding years of tenure.